SlippingGitty/OpenIB-X/README.md

  * Rided of the bitcoin ad
  * Merged marktaiwan's [8kun formating tools](https://github.com/marktaiwan/8kun-Formatting-Tools)
  * Replaced logo and favicon with a oldish-new one
+ * Promises to add support for other ViChan/OpenIB forks

 ***